genome/ptero-apis/auth.md

 Used directly by administrative users to register a new client, generating its id and secret.

+The request body is a JSON dictionary with the following parameters:

+- `allowed_scopes`
+    - List of scopes the client is allowed to request access to.
+- `default_scopes`
+    - List of scopes the client should be granted access to if `scope` is omitted in a request to `/authorization`.
+- `redirect_uri_regex`
+    - Regular expression for validating values of `redirtect_uri`.

+#### Responses

+Success:

+- HTTP 201 (Created)
+    - Respond with the full resource including `client_id` and `client_secret`.

+Error:

+- HTTP 400 (Bad Request)
+    - possible causes:
+        - Missing or invalid `redirect_uri_regex`.
+        - Missing scope parameters.
+- HTTP 401 (Unauthenticated)
+    - Includes the header `WWW-Authenticate: Basic`.
+- HTTP 403 (Not Authorized)
+    - Invalid `Authorization` header.

 ### PUT /clients/(id)

 Requires [HTTP Basic authentication][3] of the user.